bkuschak/visa_serial_port_redirect_over_socket/README.md

 sudo apt-get install at ncat
 ```

 Plug in the FTDI USB serial ports.
-Do this one at a time and identify the serial numbers, such as FTXQI63U.
+Do this one at a time and identify the serial numbers, such as FTXQI63U shown below.
-Make note of these serial numbers and which instruments they are connected to.
+Make note of these serial numbers and which instruments they will connect to.
 Connect RS-232 cables to the instruments.
 You might possibly need NULL modem cables.

 ```